Inside: 90s nostalgia, tattoos, bumper sticks, and three career lessons that will stick with me.

 Living in politically active Massachusetts it’s really a wonder I make it through my commute without eating all the ice cream in despair.

 Fine, JTT.
 You Win.

-But for me, Jonathan Taylor Thomas will have to stay in a small frame that can easily be removed from my nightstand and the tattoos will be of the stick-on variety.
+So as a result, Jonathan Taylor Thomas will have to stay in a small frame that can easily be removed from my nightstand and the tattoos will be of the stick-on variety.